vascofazza/chip8-emulator/README.md

 # chip8-emulator
-A chip 8 emulator written in Rust
+A Chip-8 emulator written in Rust